3 Tips for the New Writer

 1. Don’t be anxious.

-It’s really easy to be anxious, especially as writers who want the world to read our writing and wonder what might happen if the world doesn’t have the chance to do that.
 But truth be told, we often get more focused on winning the comparison game than on actually writing well.
-Think about what kinds of questions you ask yourself about your writing.
+Evaluate the kinds of questions you ask yourself about your writing.
 Are the questions about just you and your writing?
 Or are the questions based on other people and how you compare to them?

-Examine your priorities and see where your heart for writing lies.
+Analyze your priorities and see where your heart for writing lies.
 Do you aim to be a better writer?
 Or do you simply aim to be a better writer than him or her?
 We’re all on a different journey—especially in the realm of writing—so the last thing that a writer should be is anxious.
 This is a lesson that I’m personally struggling to learn, but it’s such an integral lesson for us.

 2. Personal experience is your greatest writing tool.